cakebearr/cakebearr/README.md

 ###

-<p align="center">✨ Creating bugs since 2017<br>📚 I'm currently learning Rust & Bash<br>🎯 Goals: Ship Undercurrent & Project Mickado <br>🎲 Fun fact about C: The C Language was not called C at the beginning.
+<p align="center">✨ Creating bugs since 2017<br>📚 I'm currently learning everything<br>🎯 Goals: Ship Undercurrent<br>🎲 Fun fact about C: The C Language was not called C at the beginning.
 It was first known as New B as it was an improved version of the B programming language.
 As C comes next to B in the English alphabet, it was renamed C later before its release.</p>

 ###